 With a pleasant combination of art galleries, bistros, bric-a-brac and antique shops, the Old City area is popular with tourists and Geneva's younger crowd.
 You can easily mix shopping with a bit of sightseeing in the area.
 Art galleries show a surprising range of styles from ancient Chinese and Japanese pots, primitive to impressionism, and all the while in attractive, bright spaces.
 While the medley of tiny shops makes the Old City particularly appealing for impulse purchases, a large department store in this area provides a good selection of necessities.
 Less hectic than other parts of the city, it is the perfect place to browse at a leisurely pace and then enjoy a cheese fondue or other regional cuisine.
 Pause to view the splendid Hôtel de Ville and Maison Tavel along the way.
 Shoppers can also admire the beautiful architecture and charming ancient streets that beg to be explored.

-Les Bains des Paquis is a recreation area located by the shores of Lake Geneva, in the city of Geneva.
-There are several attractions and activities at this location at all times of the year.
-In the winter, one can indulge at their traditional baths and spas, while in the summer, the lake shore presents one with brilliant swimming opportunities.
-One can also enjoy a lakeside meal at Les Buvette des Bains, or get a relaxing massage done.
-The visiting hours for each service many vary according to season so do check in advance.
+Les Bains des Paquis is a recreation area situated on the shores of Lake Geneva.
+Several attractions and activities are offered at this location.
+During winter, one can bathe at their traditional baths and spas, while in the summer, the lakeshore offers brilliant swimming opportunities.
+You can also enjoy a lakeside meal at Les Buvette des Bains, or go for a relaxing massage.
+A great place to relax and rejuvenate.

 The pride of Central Europe, and the largest water body in Switzerland, this crescent-shaped lake is lined with star-studded attractions around its shimmering shoreline that straddles both France and Switzerland.
 Also referred by the French as 'Léman', for 'large water', the Chablais and Bernese alps wrap the gleaming southern and eastern shores of the lake, a geographic bonus that ensures spellbinding views from every corner.
 The mesmerizing combination of lake and alpine scenery is more pronounced toward the eastern tip of the lake, between the communes of Vevey and Villeneuve.
 On the far northern shore, the sides of the mountain are delicately laced with a grove of trees, at the foothills of which idyllic towns and quaint villages lie nestled.
 Blessed with spectacular views of terraced vineyards that stripe the hills between Lausanne and Vevey, Lake Geneva also attracts a set of enthusiastic oenophiles every year.
 Under stark blue skies, Lake Geneva is at its resplendent best in the summertime, when Belle Epoque boats lazily ply the lake's shores, and annual regattas like Tour du Lac and yacht racing festivals take advantage of its scenic backdrop.